KnapsackPro/knapsack_pro-ruby/README.md

     [knapsack_pro] {"queue_name"=>"retry-dead-ci-node:queue-id", "test_files"=>[{"path"=>"spec/foo_spec.rb", "time_execution"=>1.23}]}
     ```

-  * __IMPORTANT:__ If you use __the feature to retry only a single failed CI node__ on your CI server (for instance you use Buildkite and you use [auto-retry](https://buildkite.com/docs/pipelines/command-step#retry-attributes) for the failed job) then you need to be aware of [a race condition that could happen](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/100). knapsack_pro should not allow running tests in Fallback Mode in the case when failed CI node was retried to prevent running the wrong set of tests.
+  * __IMPORTANT:__ If you use __the feature to retry only a single failed CI node__ on your CI server (for instance you use Buildkite and you use [auto-retry](https://buildkite.com/docs/pipelines/command-step#retry-attributes) for the failed job) then you need to be aware of [a race condition that could happen](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/100). knapsack_pro should not allow running tests in Fallback Mode in the case when the failed CI node was retried to prevent running the wrong set of tests.

     knapsack_pro has built-in support for retries of failed parallel CI nodes for listed CI servers: